Analysing quantum systems with randomised measurements: Functions of states

 In the following, we shortly explain another way to estimate the higher moments $p_k$ based on tomographic methods shown in Refs.~\cite{elben_statistical_2019, huang_predicting_2020}, for more details see also Sec.~\ref{sec:shadow_tomography} below.
-A key idea is to create the unbiased estimator $\hat{\varrho}_{AB}^{(r)}$ for $\varrho_{AB}$ from a data set of projective measurements results with different random unitaries $r=1,2,\ldots, M$.
+A key idea is to create the unbiased estimator $\hat{\varrho}_{AB}^{(r)}$ for $\varrho_{AB}$ from a data set of projective measurement results with different random unitaries $r=1,2,\ldots, M$.
 Based on this, one can define the unbiased estimators for the PT moments as

 where $r_i$ labels the data acquired from the measurements performed after the action of $r \,$th unitary.
-This results from the so-called $U$-statistics properties and the factorisation of $\varrho_{AB}^{\otimes k}$ into the products.
-Implementing these techniques can estimate the PT moments, therefore allowing for the certification of entanglement through $p_k$-PPT and the optimal $p_k$-OPPT criteria discussed in Sec.~\ref{subsec:pt_moments}.
+Implementing these techniques estimates the PT moments, therefore allowing for the certification of entanglement through $p_k$-PPT and the optimal $p_k$-OPPT criteria discussed in Sec.~\ref{subsec:pt_moments}.